sbarlabanov/showcar-ui/README.md

     gulp

+and open `http://localhost:5000` in your browser to see the showcar docs locally.

 ## How to run tests locally:

 You can run tests locally in Chrome:

     gulp test:fast

+## How to publish an npm package

+From master branch

+    yarn build

+If you see after unning build some files in dist please commit it

+    npm version patch|minor|major
+    npm publish
+    git push --follow-tags

 ### Interacting w/ local changes